graphprotocol/graph-node/docs/adding-a-new-api-version.md

     2. Update the version restriction on the `build` and `deploy` commands to match the new `graph-ts` and `apiVersion` versions.
     3. Update the `graph-cli` version in `package.json`.
-    4. Update the `graph-ts` version on scaffolded code and examples.
+    4. Update `graph-ts` and `graph-cli` version numbers on scaffolded code and examples.
     5. Recompile all the examples by running `=$ nmp install` inside each example directory.
     6. Update `graph-cli`\'s version and create a new release.